Skip to main content

 91%

-• Clever level design that challenges players with innovative mechanics and encourages exploration.
+• Engaging gameplay that challenges players with unique mechanics and puzzles.

 • Short playtime of around 2 hours may leave some players wanting more.

-• Controls can feel unintuitive, especially when navigating the circular movement mechanics.
+• Controls can be unintuitive, especially when navigating the circular movement mechanics.

 • music

-The music in the game has received widespread acclaim, particularly for its emotional depth and dynamic integration with gameplay, crafted by composer Christopher Larkin, known for his work on Hollow Knight.
-Players appreciate the soothing, atmospheric soundtrack that enhances the minimalist visuals and gameplay experience, often describing it as both relaxing and engaging.
-While some critiques mention moments where the music feels out of place or overly dramatic, the overall consensus is that the soundtrack significantly elevates the game's artistic expression and emotional impact.
+The music in the game has received widespread acclaim for its emotional depth and seamless integration with gameplay, primarily composed by Christopher Larkin, known for his work on Hollow Knight.
+Reviewers highlight the dynamic and adaptive nature of the soundtrack, which enhances the gaming experience by evolving with the action and creating a calming yet engaging atmosphere.
+While some critiques mention moments where the music feels out of place, the overall consensus is that the soundtrack significantly elevates the game's artistic expression and emotional impact.

 • “The music sounds cliched and tries to be overly dramatic and epic, which doesn't really bring excitement or intrigue to a square walking in 4 directions.”